1995 National League Championship Series: Aftermath

-Two weeks after sweeping the Reds, the Braves won the franchise's third World Series and their first in Atlanta, beating the Cleveland Indians in six games.
+Two weeks later, the Braves defeated another Ohio-based team in the World Series, the Cleveland Indians, in six games.
+It was their first World Series victory in Atlanta.

-In one of the more awkward situations in MLB history, Reds owner Marge Schott announced early in the 1995 season that manager Davey Johnson would not return in 1996, regardless of how the Reds did.
+The 1995 season for the Reds proved to be successful, despite dysfunction from the beginning.
+Reds owner Marge Schott announced early in the 1995 season that manager Davey Johnson would not return in 1996, regardless of how the Reds did.
 Schott named former Reds third baseman Ray Knight (who had played for Johnson on the '86 Mets championship team) as bench coach, with the understanding that he would take over as manager in 1996.
-This might have been a surprise to the rest of baseball world, but it was not in Cincinnati as Schott and Johnson had a poor relationship even from the start of Johnson's tenure as Reds manager in 1993.
 The Reds took a dive under Ray Knight in 1996 and he was eventually fired in 1997.
 Johnson was quickly hired to manage the Baltimore Orioles for the 1996 season, but would find himself in another tenuous situation, as he and Orioles owner Peter Angelos would not get along.
 Similar to his situation with Marge Schott, Johnson would be fired after the 1997 season despite two AL Championship Series appearances.
 Meanwhile, Schott was banned from day-to-day operations of the Reds by MLB from 1996 through 1998 due to statements in support of German domestic policies of Nazi Party leader Adolf Hitler, amongst other controversies over her own personal beliefs; shortly afterwards, she sold the majority of her share in the team in 1999.

 The Reds promptly floundered for the next fifteen years, missing the playoffs each year until 2010.
-The Reds also have not won a postseason series in October since beating the Dodgers to advance to the NLCS in 1995, which is the currently second longest postseason series winning drought in MLB.
+The Reds also have not won a postseason series since beating the Dodgers to advance to the NLCS in 1995, which is the currently longest postseason series winning drought in MLB.

-Atlanta would sweep Cincinnati again in the National League Wild Card Series in 2020.
+In their first postseason match-up since 1995, Atlanta would again sweep Cincinnati in the National League Wild Card Series in 2020.